Scapular of Saint Michael the Archangel: Current practice

 Currently, the confraternity has been extinguished and the blessing and enrollment of the scapular has fallen in the previous reserved rites, so that now it is possible for the faithful to be enrolled in this scapular by any priest.
 The scapular places the wearer under the special protection of Saint Michael and is considered a “visual prayer.”

 The form of this scapular is somewhat distinct, in that the two segments of cloth have the form of a small shield; one is made of blue and the other of black cloth, and one of the bands likewise is blue and the other black.
 Both portions of the scapular bear the well-known representation of the Archangel St. Michael defeating Satan and the inscription "Quis ut Deus?", meaning Who is like God?, a translation of the Hebrew name of Michael (Mi — "who", cha — "like", el — "God").

 Blessing and Enrollment in the Scapular

-This is the full ritual, translated into English as presented in the Weller English translation of the Rituale Romanum, for the blessing and enrollment in the Scapular of the Archangel.
-The priest is to be wearing a white stole.

-V. Our help is in the name of the Lord.

-R. Who made heaven and earth.

-V. The Lord be with you.